mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

      curl -Ls "https://get.maestro.mobile.dev" | bash
 ```

-**TADA!**
+**Tada! 🎉**

-**You have successfully installed Maestro in your Windows machine** 🙌
+**You have successfully installed Maestro on your Windows machine** 🙌

-Check your maestro version using following command
+Check your Maestro version using the following command:

 ```bash
 maestro --version
 ```

-## What Next? <a href="#7639" id="7639"></a>
+## What's Next? <a href="#7639" id="7639"></a>

-### Let's set you up to use android in your freshly installed WSL2
+### Let's set you up to use Android in your freshly installed WSL2

-* Download android command line tools zip file from [android official site.](https://developer.android.com/studio)
+* Download the Android command line tools zip file from [Android official site.](https://developer.android.com/studio)
-*   Use the following instructions to setup android command lines correctly in your WSL2 .
+*   Use the following instructions to set up Android command lines correctly in your WSL2.

     * Open WSL2 terminal.
     * Create a new directory in your home directory.